chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 *Source: [https://sapper.svelte.dev/docs#What_is_Sapper](https://sapper.svelte.dev/docs#What_is_Sapper)*

 It also takes care of code-splitting, has a pre-configured service-worker and supports client-side hydration.
-You don't need to mess around with configuring it, everything you needs runs out of the box.
+You don't need to mess around with configuring it, everything you need runs out of the box.

 ## Getting started